vlad-ignatov/react-numeric-input/README.md

 Any other option is passed directly the input created by the component.
 Just don't forget to camelCase the attributes.
 For example `readonly` must be `readOnly`.
 See examples/index.html for examples.

+## Event Callbacks
+You can pass callback props like `onClick`, `onMouseOver` etc. and they will be attached to the input element and React will call them with `null` scope and the corresponding event.
+However, there are few special cases to be aware of:

+* `onChange`  - Called with `valueAsNumber` and `valueAsString`.
+The `valueAsNumber` represents the internal numeric value while `valueAsString` is the same as the input value and might be completely different from the numeric one if custom formatting is used.
+* `onInvalid` - Will be called with `errorMessage`, `valueAsNumber` and `valueAsString`.
+* `onValid`   - There is no corresponding event in browsers.
+It will be called when the component transitions from invalid to valid state with the same arguments as onChange: `valueAsNumber` and `valueAsString`.

 ## Styling
 The component uses inline styles which you can customize.
 The `style` prop is not added